joana-team/joana/ifc/sdg/qifc/joana.ifc.sdg.qifc.qif_interpreter/README.md

 - function calls
     - direct recursion is allowed, however we restrict functions to include maximally one recursive call

-The entry method of the program needs to be annotated with the ``@EntryPoint annotation``.

 The parameters of the entry method are per default secret inputs.
 To mark a parameter as public, add the annotation ``@Source(level = Level.LOW`)``

 To leak a value to a public output, use the method ``Out.print()``

 Because the interpreter is based on JOANA, all input programs must be valid Java 8 programs.
-Make sure to wrap the input program in a class and include an empty main function
+Make sure to wrap the input program in a class and include a main function, where a single object is created and the entrypoint method for the analysis is called.
+(The parameters of this call will have no influence on the execution / analysis of the program).

 ````public static void main(String[] args)````